angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 can!
 The easiest way is of course to run a heavy basics list.
 Unfortunately due to the life loss from Doomsday _Shock Lands_ like :card[Watery Grave] are not viable in high numbers.
-Following this you will only need 1-2 Underground Seas and can rely on basics and Petals to fix for any splash colours.
+Following this you will only need 1-2 Underground Seas and can rely on basics and Petals to fix for any splash colors.
 This can slow the deck down and make cards like :card[Daze] much worse for early turns but is perfectly serviceable.
 You can also omit the :card[Lion's Eye Diamond] in Doomsday but it will prevent you from getting access to a lot of the more mana